 Since our founding in Fall 2012, Columbia Divest for Climate Justice has garnered incredible support for fossil fuel divestment across the university.
-In October 2013, 73.7% of Columbia College voted in favor of fossil fuel divestment in the first-ever ballot referendum at Columbia College.
-In Columbia College Student Council (CCSC) then adopted the referendum as its official position and pledged to advocate for divestment.
+In October 2013, 73.7% of Columbia College voted in favor of fossil fuel divestment in the first-ever ballot referendum at Columbia College.lxvii The Columbia College Student Council (CCSC) then adopted the referendum as its official position and pledged to advocate for divestment.
 Support has not been confined to Columbia undergraduates.
-In September 2014, Columbia Divest mobilized more than 300 students from Barnard, the Law School, Mailman, SIPA, and the Graduate School of Arts and Sciences, among other schools, to attend the People's Climate March.
-In Internation in global history, with more than 300,000 people gathered here in NYC.
+In September 2014, Columbia Divest mobilized more than 300 students from Barnard, the Law School, Mailman, SIPA, and the Graduate School of Arts and Sciences, among other schools, to attend the People's Climate March.lxviii The March was the largest climate demonstration in global history, with more than 300,000 people gathered here in NYC.
 Columbia was the largest university contingent.